4 Things to Know About the Dangers of Imodium Abuse

 Slows Down the Body’s Responses

 High amounts of Imodium cause the heart, kidneys, and liver to slow down.
 It also stresses the lungs, making it difficult to breathe.
-If someone overdoses, they can experience depressed breathing, paralyzed intestines, cardiac problems, dehydration, and urine retention.
+If someone experiences an imodium overdose, their symptoms may include depressed breathing, paralyzed intestines, cardiac problems, dehydration, and urine retention.
 Most users aren’t aware that abusing Imodium can be fatal.
-In fact, the National Poison Center reports a 71% increase in calls related to loperamide overdosing in 2011 to 2014.[2]
+In fact, the National Poison Center reports a 71% increase in calls related to loperamide overdosing in 2011 to 2014.

 Getting Away Cheap With Imodium

-Called the “poor man’s methadone,” loperamide is inexpensive and simple to find.
+Due to Imodium being a readily available drug, Imodium abuse has become increasingly common, leading to its nickname, the “poor man’s morphine.
 The large doses needed to cause an Imodium high can range from 50 to 300 pills a day, around $10 a bottle.
 People with opioid addiction can abuse loperamide without draining their bank accounts.
 Unfortunately, just because it’s legal, doesn’t mean it’s safe.

 Summary: The Effects and Dangers of Imodium Abuse